section-engineering-education/engineering-education/articles/telegram-bot/index.md

 ---

-Telegram is one of the best modern cross-platform apps that we all use extensively for messaging.
+[Telegram](https://telegram.org/) is a popular, modern cross-platform app that is used extensively for messaging.
 It's extremely fast, secure, cloud-based, and works seamlessly across all devices.
 Seems perfect, doesn't it?
-The possibilities don't end there! **The entire code is open-sourced** and you can build your own version of telegram!
+The possibilities don't end there! **The entire code is open-sourced**, allowing you to build your own version of telegram!
+<!--more-->

-Telegram is also extremely developer-friendly.
-They offer APIs that are totally free.
+Telegram is also extremely developer-friendly, offering APIs that are totally free.
 Their developer offerings can be classified into two types:
-<!--more-->

-- Bot APIs - Create powerful bots that run on Telegram.
+- Bot APIs - Create powerful bots that run on Telegram
-- Telegram APIs and TDLib - Build your own customized Telegram clients.
+- Telegram APIs and TDLib - Build your own customized Telegram clients

-Let us take a look at the Telegram Bot API and dive into building a powerful bot that can auto-post from a subreddit.
+In this article, we'll take a look at the Telegram Bot API and dive into building a powerful bot that can auto-post from a subreddit.

-**All the Code for the following tutorial has been displayed in my GitHub Repository.
-You could use it as a reference, or star it.
-Fork it and submit a PR!
-Link to the repository would be displayed at the end of the tutorial**
+**All the code for the following tutorial is available in my [GitHub Repository]((https://github.com/cybershaw/dank-doggo)).
+You can use it as a reference or star it, or fork it and submit a PR!**

 ### Table of Contents